International House, Melbourne: Rotary involvement

 Rotary has been a major supporter of International House since its beginning.
-The Rotary Club of Melbourne worked hard in the early 1950s to raise funds to establish the College.
+The Rotary Club of Melbourne worked hard in the early 1950s to raise funds to establish the hall.
 Sir Angus Mitchell, President of Rotary International, had seen the value of International Houses overseas and encouraged the idea of establishing an International House in Victoria.

-Robert Fels (Warden 1982–1997) established the Royce Abbey Room in the Grey court Building, which provided a venue for Rotary meetings and ensured ongoing Rotary links.
+Robert Fels (Warden 1982–1997) established the Royce Abbey Room in the Grey Court Building, which provided a venue for Rotary meetings and ensured ongoing Rotary links.
 Now housed in the Hilda Stevenson Building, the room also showcases Royce Abbey's collection of memorabilia from his time as President of Rotary International from 1988 to 1989.

 The Rotary clubs of Melbourne, Central Melbourne Sunrise, Altona, Gisborne, District 9800 and Rotary International have remained involved with International House through their support of Café International, fundraising, scholarships and through the donation of library and sporting equipment.